varenbautista/RateMySong/README.md

 - As a user, I want to be able to search for an already inputted song and change its existing rating for lyricism, production, and vocals.
 - As a user, I want to be able to favourite a song and have its status listed in the music library.
+- As a user, I want to be able to save my music library and ratings (if I so choose).
+- As a user, I want to be able to load my music library and ratings (if I so choose).